scrabbletank/farhome-rules/monstroustreasure.md

 A hatchet inscribed with runes, cold to the touch.
 When thrown the Hatchet appears back in your hand at the end of your turn.
 You gain the _Icy Impact_ maneuver.

 ##### Icy Impact
-- **AP Cost:** 6
+- **AP Cost:** 5
-- **Weapon:** Slashing
-- **Range:** Thrown
+- **Range:** Thrown 5/10

 Empower your Axe with chilling cold.
 Throw the axe at a target position in range.
 On hit a 3x3 area of ice appears centered on the hatchet.
-All creatures inside the ice gain Slow 1 and add 1 Terrible die to all dexterity based saves, attacks, or skills.
-This effect ends once the creature leaves the area, and the area lasts until the start of your next turn.
+All creatures inside the area make a stamina save, taking 1 wound in cold damage.
+The ice counts as difficult terrain and lasts for 1 minute.

 #### Armor of Impending Doom
 *Magical Medium Armor*